jlo031/antarctic_SIC/README.md

 # antarctic_SIC
-Cripts and workflow for comparison of Antarctic SIC from PM and SAR.
+Scripts and workflow for comparison of Antarctic SIC from PM and SAR.

+## Requirements
+Working python (anaconda/miniconda) and SNAP installation.
+Package requirements for each processing step are listed below.
+Follow installation guides provided in the individual packages.

+Except for *labelme*, most packages can be installed in the same environment.
+Follow installation guides

 ## SAR workflow